-- Set up your add-ons like the screenshot below, choosing any of these options.
+- Set up your add-ons like the screenshot below, choosing whichever option type you like.

 I used 'Radio buttons' in this example.
 Radio buttons and select boxes need multiple lines, as shown below.
 If you're using the Text entry so that customers can enter a number in a box, you just need 1 line.
-Add clear instructions like 'Set Priority (1-5)'.
+Add clear instructions to the description like 'Set Priority (1-5)'.

 - Finally, view the page with your product table order form.
 The priority options will appear in the add to cart column of your product table.

 - If you're happy with how the add-ons look in the table, then you can finish work and make yourself a cuppa.
 If not, quickly go to the Product Table plugin settings page (WooCommerce → Settings → Products → Product tables).
 Scroll to the add-on settings at the bottom of the page, and experiment with different combinations of vertical/horizontal add-ons.
 These two options display your priority options in different ways.
 Use trial and error until you find the right combination for your site.

 Test your product priority options

 Lastly, view the product table and make sure the priorities are added to the cart correctly.
 In this screenshot, you can see the products listed with their priority options in the cart widget on the right: